Looking for cute and comfy maternity activewear? I’ve scoured the mall and the web to find you the best picks.

 I’m throwing in BeyondYoga maternity activewear for those of you who want to invest in just one or two really nice items.
 This brand is at the top of my price range, but with a good sale, you can make out great.
 This is for those of you who are into the athleisure trend and want to splurge a little – because only a few items are priced at $50 and under.

 Where is your favorite place to find maternity activewear?
+Do you have any other secrets or tips to share with expecting mamas?
 Use the comment form below to let me know.

 Other Posts You Might Like:

 - 7 Items to Have on Hand for Easier C-Section Recovery

 - 10 Ways To Get Back On Track After A Binge

 - 3 Things All Moms Should Know About Postpartum Fitness